dylan-profiler/visions/README.rst

     pip install visions

-Alternatives and more details can be found in the Full documentation can be found in the `documentation <https://ieaves.github.io/visions/>`_.
+Alternatives and more details can be found in the `documentation <https://ieaves.github.io/visions/visions/installation.html>`_.

 Acknowledgements